 UHP Kicks Off Adopt-A-High School Program with a Sweet Treat for Seat Belted Skyhawks

-At Salem Hills High School, Troopers will hand out Creamies to teens who are buckled up
+At Salem Hills High School, Troopers handed out Creamies to teens who were buckled up.

-We are kicking off the program at Salem Hills High School, where Troopers are putting away their citation books and instead rewarding students with Creamies for each teen who is buckled up on Tuesday.
-The teens will be surprised with a sweet treat as they drive off campus.
-The Creamies Company has donated their signature ice cream treat for Troopers to hand out during the Adopt-A-High School program.
+UHP kicked off the program at Salem Hills High School, where Troopers put away their citation books and instead rewarded students with Creamies for each teen who was buckled up on Tuesday, September 10th.
+The teens were surprised with a sweet treat as they drove off campus.
+The Creamies Company donated their signature ice cream treat for Troopers to hand out during the Adopt-A-High School event.